nicelion/platformer/README.md

 - Create cover art for your game.
 Save it as a PNG file.
 Print it in color and I'll post it in the room.
 (NEW)
 - Add a PAUSE stage to the game which is activated when the player presses 'p' (or a button on the joystick).
 All movement and time should stop during a pause stage.
 Pressing 'p' again should resume.
 Be sure to show a message indicating the game is paused.
 (NEW)
 - Display actual hearts to show health.
 Show empty hearts when health is not full.
 (NEW)
+- Create a game with at least 4 levels total.
+Levels should be significantly different in layout and each should be at least 60 block long.
+(WIP)

 ### Hard
 - Change the game so that it uses the XBox controller instead of the keyboard
 - Kill enemies when you land on them.
 You'll need to check which direction you hit the enemy from in process enemies.
 Award different point values for different enemy types.
 ### Very Hard
 - Add ladders to the game.
 If a player is on a ladder, don't apply gravity.
 Assign vy by player input instead.
 Also disable jumping while on a ladder.
 You should use animated climbing images too.

+115

 ## Grading